anawithcode/anawithcode/README.md

 <br/>

-Mahasiswa yang sedang belajar pengembangan software dan tertarik pada [isi minat kamu, mis: web development, data science, dll].
-Suka membangun proyek kecil untuk latihan dan terus belajar hal baru.
+A student studying software development with an interest in [insert your interest, e.g., web development, data science, etc.].
+I enjoy building small projects for practice and continuously learning new things.

 <br/>